Choosing which hospital you will entrust with your care is not an easy decision.

 Columbia Memorial Hospital is a Healthcare Facilities Accreditation Program (HFAP) accredited hospital.
 HFAP is a nationally recognized healthcare facility accreditation organization, with deeming authority from the Centers for Medicare and Medicaid Services (CMS).
 HFAP meets or exceeds the standards required by CMS to provide accreditation to all hospitals, ambulatory care/surgical facilities, mental health facilities, physical rehabilitation facilities, clinical laboratories, critical access hospitals and stroke centers.

 The mission of Columbia Memorial Hospital is to provide excellence, leadership and compassion in the enhancement of health for those we serve.

-We shall provide exceptional, patient-centered care and be the provider of choice of appropriate clinical services within our service area.
+The CMH medical center in Astoria shall provide exceptional, person-centered care and be the provider of choice of appropriate clinical services within our service area.
 We will grow select clinical services through partnership opportunities and remain an independent, not-for-profit, community health care organization.
 We will provide access to primary and specialty care, enhance our facilities, remain fiscally responsible and create the best place to work for our employees, professional staff and volunteers in a safe environment.